firecmsco/firecms/example/README.md

 yarn build
 ```

-You can also run `yarn start` instead of `yarn build`on both folders if you want
+You can also run `yarn start` instead of `yarn build`on both folders, in
-the library to build automatically on changes, useful while developing.
+parallel, if you want the library to build automatically on changes, useful

-### Linking to the CMS source code

-For development purposes the dependencies of this project are linked directly to
-the parent library.
-This example folder is not meant to be copied as it is
-(since how dependencies are linked).
-In any case, if you would like to use this
-example outside the development flow, you can just replace the dependencies
-in `package.json` from `link:../...` to regular npm packages, and it will work
-just fine.
+while developing.

 ### Algolia search